aldelaro5/Bug-Fables-Internal-Docs/docs/TextAsset Data/Enemies data.md

 - [flags](../Flags%20arrays/flags.md) 613 is false (RUIGEE is inactive)

 If that happens, the `exp` is incremented by the floored result of a lerp from 10.0 to 3.0 with a factor of instance.`partylevel` / 27.0

+Finally, while all of the above describes the `exp` field itself, [CheckDead](../Battle%20system/Battle%20flow/Action%20coroutines/CheckDead.md) calls BattleControl.GetEXP (not to be confused with MainManager.GetEXP) to determine the rewarded exp amount.
+This method contains further special logic where it receives the `exp` and `fixedexp` fields of the enemy as well as its enemy id.
+Here's what the method does:

+- If [flags](../Flags%20arrays/flags.md) 613 is true (RUIGEE is active) or `partylevel` is 27 (max rank), the return is 0 (effectively disables all exp gains to the player)
+- Otherwise:
+    - If the `DoublePain` [medal](../Enums%20and%20IDs/Medal.md) is equipped or [flags](../Flags%20arrays/flags.md) 614 is true (HARDEST is active), `exp` increases by (`exp` * 0.15 ceiled which is basically 15% ceiled)
+    - If the `EXPBoost` [medal](../Enums%20and%20IDs/Medal.md) is equipped, `exp` increases by (`exp` * 0.50 ceiled which is basically 50% ceiled)
+    - A result is determined from there (only the first one that applies is returned):
+        - If [Flags](../Flags%20arrays/flags.md) 166 is true (during a B.O.S.S session in EX mode), the return is `exp` clamped from 0 to 5
+        - Otherwise, if the enemy is among [ChomperBrute](../Battle%20system/Enemy%20actions/Enemies/ChomperBrute.md), [ToeBitter](../Battle%20system/Enemy%20actions/Enemies/ToeBiter.md), [DeadLanderA](../Battle%20system/Enemy%20actions/Enemies/DeadLanderA.md), [DeadLanderB](../Battle%20system/Enemy%20actions/Enemies/DeadLanderB.md) or [DeadLanderG](../Battle%20system/Enemy%20actions/Enemies/DeadLanderG.md), the return is `exp` clamped from 0 to 20
+        - Otherwise (neither of the above applied), the return is clamped from 0 to 15

 #### Special fields logic
 Additionally, some [BattleData](../Battle%20system/Actors%20states/BattleData.md) fields have special logic attached to them: